Renée Asherson: Television

-In 1976, she played the tragic Miss Gailey over seven episodes of ATV's epic dramatisation of Arnold Bennett's "Clayhanger" opposite Janet Suzman and Denis Quilley.
-In 1978, she portrayed Mother Ancilla in the Armchair Thriller adaptation of the Antonia Fraser novel Quiet as a Nun, and appeared as Mrs Wainwright in the 1979 TV miniseries A Man Called Intrepid.
+In 1976, she played the tragic Miss Gailey in seven episodes of ATV's epic dramatisation of Arnold Bennett's Clayhanger opposite Janet Suzman and Denis Quilley.
+In 1978, she portrayed Mother Ancilla in the Armchair Thriller adaptation of the Antonia Fraser novel Quiet as a Nun, and appeared as Mrs Wainwright in the TV miniseries A Man Called Intrepid.
 In 1981, Asherson played the role of Sylvia Ashburton in the first season and for eight episodes of Tenko.
-As the character Emily Simpson, she was the first victim to die in the TV series Midsomer Murders (‘The Killings at Badger’s Drift’; S1/01,1997).
+She played Dora Bunner in the 1985 Miss Marple episode, A Murder Is Announced.
+In 1989, she played Mrs Bartholomew Tom's Midnight Garden.
+In 1992 she played Charmian Colston in Muriel Spark's "Memento Mori."
+Asherton played murder victim Emily Simpson in the 1997 first episode of Midsomer Murders.

 Personal life

+Asherson's nephew is the journalist Neal Ascherson.

-In 1953 she moved to 8 The Grove, Highgate upon her marriage to fellow actor Robert Donat, separating before his death five years later.
-She never remarried and died in Primrose Hill, London on 30 October 2014, aged 99.
-Among her surviving relatives is her nephew, the journalist Neal Ascherson.
+In 1953 Asherson moved to 8 The Grove, Highgate upon her marriage to fellow actor Robert Donat, separating before his death five years later.

+Asherson died in Primrose Hill, London on 30 October 2014, aged 99.